-Prerequisite: Placement in ENG 8, 9, 18, 19, or ENG 21 Preparation for job seeking through the development of job search skills and job retention skills.
+Prerequisite: Placement in ENG 100 with ENG 100T Preparation for job seeking through the development of job search skills and job retention skills.
 Module will include training in application procedures, interviewing, resume and letter writing and competitive job placement.
 Designed for all job seekers regardless of work history or experience.
 Must be taken on a CR/N basis.
 (1 hr. lect. per week)